TonySheller/reynard/docs/1_ThePuzzle.md

 8. BlankPuzzle
 9. DoubleLetterCheck -- nice to know -- can make assumptions about words
 10. WordCounts -- are there repeats.
+11. Pattern words -- for words in the puzzle.
+Are there words that have letters that repeat, other than double letters. for example the word, 'that' has two 't' in it.
+Other pattern words include PEOPLE, ELEVEN, LEGALLY, ILLEGALLY, SELLS,

 A method that shows that puzzle is also provided.